IQSS/dss-webscrape/docs/chapter_01.md

   <li>Milk</li>
 </ol>
 ```
-There are two display values: block and inline.
+There are two display values: **block** and **inline**.
 A block-level element always starts on a new line and takes up the full width available.
 An inline element does not start on a new line and it only takes up as much width as necessary.
 The `<div>` element is a block-level and is often used as a container for other HTML elements.
 The `<div>` element has no required attributes, but style, class and id are common.
 For example:

 ```
 <div style="background-color:black;color:white;padding:20px;">